maikeru-dev/art-shop/plan.md

 the website will use php first over html, because the database driven website is dynamic.

 this has benefits of templating, where certain html blocks can be reused from php files.

+# python

+this segment is used to drive the picture cropping segment, could do mipmapping as well, maybe?